 Tours: Convenient and easy with a similar cost to cycling, choose from a Chiva or double-decker bus

-Parking is available either on the roadside or in a marked area at all the main waterfalls.
+- At all the main waterfalls, parking is available either on the roadside or in a marked area.
 This is either free (in most cases), or 1 USD (at Pailón del Diablo).

 I wouldn’t say that it’s worth hiring a car specifically to see the Baños waterfall route.
 But, if you’ve hired one for an extended period to see Ecuador or have your own, then it’s a good option.
 And, you’ll be especially thankful for somewhere to take cover if it rains.